 • Infrastructure layer — Consists of the physical switches in the network.

 Software defined network (SDN) basics include the following benefits:

 • Control — Administrators have more control over traffic flow with the ability to change a network’s switch rules based on need.
 This flexibility is key for multi-tenant architecture in cloud computing.

 • Management — A centralized controller lets network administrators distribute policies through switches without having to configure individual devices.

 • Visibility — By monitoring traffic, the centralized controller can identify suspicious traffic and reroute packets.

 • Efficiency — Virtualization of services reduces reliance on costly hardware.

 Does Avi Network offer Software Defined Networking?

 Yes.
-Built on software-defined principles, the Avi Vantage Platform extends L2-L3 network automation from SDN solutions to L4-L7 application services.
-Avi Vantage offers native integration with industry-leading SDN and network virtualization controllers such as Cisco APIC, VMware NSX, Nuage VSP, and Juniper Contrail.
+Built on software-defined principles, Avi extends L2-L3 network automation from SDN solutions to L4-L7 application services.
+Avi offers native integration with industry-leading SDN and network virtualization controllers such as Cisco APIC, VMware NSX, Nuage VSP, and Juniper Contrail.
 Avi delivers multi-cloud application services that include enterprise-grade load balancing, actionable application insights, and point-and-click security.